 3 installation.
-Reductions in TSS would be calculated after the installation specifications have been set as o ostaarine, and marine speeres.
+Reductions in TSS would be calculated after the installation specifications have been set as

 4 part of the construction design.
 Furthermore, the transmission line is routed on land to avoid the 5 Haverstraw Bay SCFWH, which provides valuable habitat for juvenile and adult freshwater, anadromous,